 You should also put a couple coats of wax on the paint as well because salt can get in thru the pores in the paint and work on the metal underneath.
-Sealing those pores with wax will help prevent that.
+Sealing those pores with wax will help prevent salt intrusion.

-The hot sun and UV rays can wreak havoc on your RV tires.
-Blowouts are more common due to the heat in the air and road surface can damage your tires.
+The intense heat and UV rays of the sun will wreak havoc on your RV tires.
 The UV rays will degrade the rubber in your tires in little time.

 We prefer to use a specialized non-toxic and environmentally-safe rubber care product that cleans, conditions and protects our vehicle and RV tires.

 If you’re going to be parked for more than a week, we recommend covering your RV tires with UV protected tire covers.
-You can get covers for single tires, double axel and triple axel tire covers.
+You can get individual or single tire covers, dual tire covers and triple tire covers.

 For more information and tips on how to take care of your RV tires, check out our RV tire safety and maintenance.
 Pay particular attention to the section Tire Protectorant Applications.